 We are pleased to present our seventh Environmental, Social, and Governance ("ESG") Report (the "ESG Report").
-This Report elaborates on our sustainability policies and performance during the period from 1 January 2022 to 31 December 2022 (the "Reporting Period").
+This Report elaborates on our sustainability policies and performance during the period from 1 January 2023 to 31 December 2023 (the "Reporting Period").
 Our business focuses include selling developed property projects ("Zongke Cloud Project") and leasing investment properties.
-The scope of this Report covers our sustainable development performance in our Hong Kong, Shenzhen, and Xuzhou offices, we use the available rentable property area (approximately 30,000 square meters) as the normalization factor for key performance indicator density.
+The scope of this Report covers our sustainable development performance in our Hong Kong, Shenzhen, and Xuzhou offices.